dgroomes/jdk-playground/README.md

 See the README in [jlink-modular/](jlink-modular/).

-### `jpackage-gradle/`

-NOT YET IMPLEMENTED

-This sub-project shows how to use [`jpackage`](https://openjdk.java.net/jeps/392) on a Gradle project to package it as a self-contained Java application.

-See the README in [jpackage-gradle/](jpackage-gradle/).

 ### `single-file-source/`

 This sub-project explores Java's support for single-file source-code programs introduced in Java 11 via [JEP 330](https://openjdk.java.net/jeps/330).